What is lymphoma?

 Is lymphoma common in dogs?

 Lymphoma is a relatively common cancer, accounting for 15-20% of new cancer diagnoses in dogs.
-It is most common in middle-aged and older dogs, and some breeds are predisposed.
-Golden Retrievers, Boxer Dogs, Bullmastiffs, Basset Hounds, Saint Bernards, Scottish Terriers, Airedale Terriers, and Bulldogs all appear to be at increased risk of developing lymphoma.
-This suggests that there may be a genetic component to lymphoma, although this has not been confirmed.
+It is most common in middle-aged and older dogs, and several breeds are predisposed, suggesting that there may be a genetic component to lymphoma, although this has not been confirmed.
+Some breeds predisposed to lymphoma include:

-- Multicentric (systemic) lymphoma.
+Multicentric (systemic) lymphoma.
 This is, by far, the most common type of canine lymphoma.
-Multicentric lymphoma accounts for approximately 80-85% of cases of lymphoma in dogs.
+Multicentric lymphoma accounts for approximately 80-85% of cases in dogs.
 In multicentric lymphoma, lymph nodes throughout the body are affected.

-- Alimentary lymphoma.
-This term is used to describe lymphoma that affects the gastrointestinal tract.
+Alimentary lymphoma.
+This type of lymphoma affects the gastrointestinal tract.
 Alimentary lymphoma is the second most common type of lymphoma.

-- Mediastinal lymphoma.
-In this rare form of lymphoma.
-Lymphoid organs in the chest (such as the lymph nodes or the thymus) are affected.
+Mediastinal lymphoma.
+In this rare form of lymphoma, lymphoid organs in the chest (e.g., lymph nodes, thymus) are affected.

 What are the clinical signs of lymphoma?

 In dogs with multicentric (systemic) lymphoma, the first sign of lymphoma is swelling of the lymph nodes.
-The lymph nodes located in the neck, chest, armpits, groin, and behind the knees are often the most visible and easy to observe.
-Swelling of these lymph nodes may be noted by the dog’s owner, or first noted by the veterinarian on a routine physical exam.
-Most of these dogs do not have any clinical signs of illness at the time of diagnosis, although they will often go on to develop signs such as weight loss and lethargy if untreated.
+The lymph nodes in the neck, chest, armpits, groin, and behind the knees are often the most visible and easily observed.
+The dog’s owner may note swelling of these lymph nodes, or the veterinarian may first note them on a routine physical exam.
+Most of these dogs do not have any clinical signs of illness at the time of diagnosis, although they will often develop signs such as weight loss and lethargy if untreated.

-In the other, less common forms of lymphoma, clinical signs depend on the organ that is affected.
+In the other, less common forms of lymphoma, clinical signs depend on the affected organ.
 Alimentary lymphoma causes gastrointestinal lesions, resulting in vomiting, diarrhea, and weight loss.
 Mediastinal lymphoma creates lesions within the chest that take up space in the chest cavity, commonly resulting in coughing and shortness of breath.
 The effects of extranodal lymphoma vary significantly, depending on the organ involved.

 How is lymphoma diagnosed?